RAPTOR: Practical Numerical Profiling of Scientific Applications: : a Floating-Point Profiling Tool

 \subsection{Instrumentation Pass}

-The \tool{} pass is implemented as an instrumentation pass on the LLVM intermediate representation (or LLVM IR)~\cite{lattner_llvm_2004}.
+The \tool{} pass is implemented as an instrumentation pass on the LLVM intermediate representation (LLVM IR)~\cite{Lattner2004}.
 LLVM is used by the clang (C/C++) and flang compilers among others.
-This allows us to handle all of Fortran, C, and C++ under a common representation suitable for compiler transformation and analysis\footnote{We are providing examples in C++, however \tool{}'s concepts apply equivalently to C and Fortran as well (with syntactical differences).}.
-We build on top of Enzyme's~\cite{moses_instead_2020} infrastructure and make use of its instrumentation and plugin utilities\footnote{Enzyme is an auto-differentiation framework for LLVM.}.
+This allows us to handle all of Fortran, C, and C++ under a common representation suitable for compiler transformation and analysis.\footnote{We are providing examples in C++, however \tool{}'s concepts apply equivalently to C and Fortran as well (with syntactical differences).} We build on top of Enzyme's~\cite{Moses2020} infrastructure\footnote{Enzyme is an auto-differentiation framework for LLVM.} and make use of its instrumentation and plugin utilities.

-\paragraph{Transformation} \cref{lst:raptor_usage_and_transformation}a shows an example of the transformation when the user has requested a function scope truncation.
-It is shown in C++ for illustration purposes, however, the actual code being transformed is in LLVM IR.
+\paragraph{Transformation} \cref{lst:raptor_pass_op_mode_after} shows an example of the transformation when the user has requested a function scope truncation.
+It is shown in C++ for illustrative purposes, but the actual code being transformed is in LLVM IR.
 First, the pass finds all functions that the user requested be truncated and the truncation configuration (in this case, the user requested the function \texttt{foo} to be truncated).
-Then, we find all transitively called functions (in this case, \texttt{foo} and \texttt{bar}), and for each of them, we replace all operations on \fp{} numbers with calls into our runtime.
-Here, by utilizing features available in LLVM, we can recognize \fp{} arithmetic and functions in math libraries, such as the standard C and C++ math library.
+Then, the pass finds all transitively called functions (in this case, \texttt{foo} and \texttt{bar}), and for each of them, replaces all operations on \fp{} numbers with calls into the \tool{} runtime.
+By utilizing features available in LLVM, we can recognize \fp{} arithmetic and functions in math libraries, such as the standard C and C++ math library.
 All affected functions are cloned transformations in order to preserve the behavior of unrelated code that uses them.
-When the requested scope is file- or program-level, our pass applies the same transformation to the \flops{} to all functions, without the special handling required for function-scope truncation.
-This pass is implemented as an LLVM pass plugin, allowing it to be used in compilers such as clang or flang via their plugin interface in supported linkers (lld and gold), and as a standalone pass.
+When the requested scope is file or program-level, our pass applies the same transformation to the \flops{} of all functions, without the special handling required for function-scope truncation.
+This is implemented as an LLVM pass plugin, which can be used in compilers such as clang or flang via their plugin interface in supported linkers (lld and gold), and as a standalone pass.